 Where We Ate

 Delicious Dining in St. Augustine

-We spent our last day in St. Augustine browsing the cheesy, yet historic, St. George Street, filled with shops and some good restaurants.
-My husband and I had an al fresco lunch at the amazing Michael’s Tasting Room located at 25 Cuna Street.
-The service was spot on and the chef stopped by twice to make sure our food was up to standards.
-It was and in a big way.
-The caesar salad we started with was perfect and topped with a piece of mouthwatering crispy serrano ham.
-I ordered the MTR burger as my main course and it came out sheer perfection.
-I paired it with a side of the tomato jam.
-All I can say is OMG!
-Eddie tried the shrimp and grits; again, a home run.
+My husband, Eddie, and I (sans family) had an al fresco lunch at the amazing Michael’s Tasting Room in the pedestrian-friendly St. George neighborhood.
+Service was stellar and the chef stopped by twice to make sure our food was up to standards.
+It was, and in a big way.
+The Caesar Salad that we started with was so delicious.
+A piece of mouthwatering crispy serrano ham topped the salad.
+I ordered the MTR Burger as my main course and it came out sheer perfection.
+I added a side of the tomato jam to the burger and boy did it put it over the top.
+Yum!
+Eddie tried the Shrimp and grits; again, a home run.

 Other Points of Interest in St. Augustine:

-Check out our other posts about Florida points of interest:
+Check out our other posts about Florida’s points of interest: